quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau/1cprh_part09_Chapter_5_Diffe.md

 ---

 #### Testing Numerical Differentiation
-Background context: To test the numerical differentiation methods, we need to evaluate their accuracy for different step sizes \( h \).
+Background context: To test the numerical differentiation methods, we need to evaluate their accuracy for different step sizes $h$.
 The goal is to find the smallest step size where the error equals machine precision.

 :p How would you test the forward, central, and extrapolated difference methods in practice?
 ??x
 To test the forward, central, and extrapolated difference methods, follow these steps:

-1. **Define the function**: Use a known function like \( \cos(t) \).
+1. **Define the function**: Use a known function like $\cos(t)$.
 2. **Evaluate derivatives**: Compute the exact derivative of the function at specific points.
 3. **Calculate approximations**: Use the numerical differentiation methods to approximate the second derivative.
-4. **Compare errors**: Print out the derivative and its relative error as functions of \( h \).
-Reduce the step size \( h \) until the error equals machine precision.
+4. **Compare errors**: Print out the derivative and its relative error as functions of $h $.
+Reduce the step size $ h$ until the error equals machine precision.

 :p What is an example of how to test these methods in a program?
 ??x